 The government’s belief in research consortiums like this is a great example of the law of leadership in action.
 It contrasts with the attitude that MBA-styled leadership portrays and allows researchers to think in big, broad, audacious terms of success. *For more on the attitude of thinking small and how it kills innovation, check out Killer Innovations.

 The drone is one of the most well-known battlefield innovations of the last 20 years.
-Not only is it an indispensible tool for the military, however.
+Not only is it an indispensable tool for the military, however.
 Commercial drones have become an innovation of the private sector, building upon the military technology to provide services and tools used in construction, building inspections, search and rescue, and more.

 Many innovations to this technology have occurred beyond the military's research and development facilities.
 Civilian markets require different capabilities and so the private market has stretched the technology, adding useful abilities like automated object avoidance and target following.
-Of course, the military has found their own uses for these improvements and looks to the private sector for small innovations they can repurpose for military operations.
+Of course, the military has found its own uses for these improvements and looks to the private sector for small innovations they can repurpose for military operations.

-This is one of the key benefits of great innovation systems.
+This is one of the key benefits of significant innovation systems.
 While the Pentagon innovates high-tech pilotless flight technology, the private market adds to them in order to create commercial products.
-In turn, Pentagon innovations further the product for improved military success.
+Pentagon innovations further the product for improved military success.
 Innovation requires active processes involving more than one group of people.
 The growth of drone technology shows how the government and private corporations can work together.
 And finally, businesses can learn that repurposing an innovation often helps refine it for its original intent.

 Partnering with Educational Institutions